-Description: AMBER will build during the four-year lifetime of the project, and continues to develop, a database of contacts made through the different project activities, which will be used to keep this audience interested in the project and regularly updated on its developments.
+Description: AMBER will build during these four years a database of contacts made through the different project activities, which will be used to keep this audience interested in the project and regularly updated on its developments.
 The databases will be segmented (newsletter subscriptions, project events, partners' contacts, etc.) to have targeted communication when needed.
 Newsletters, invitations to events and to fill in evaluation surveys, etc., will be regularly sent.